-- If a student does not complete a task on the due date their final assessment task will be reduced to zero. - If a student has a valid reason for a late submission or absence from an assessment task then they may submit an 'Illness Misadventure' form accompanied by a Doctor's certificate (that covers the due date) or relevant other evidence and a parent explanation.
-This will be reviewed by the Deputy Principal and a revised mark awarded if the appeal is successful.
-If the task is a hand in task, the Illness Misadventure Appeal must be accompanied by the hand in task and submitted on the first day of the student's return after their illness.
-(The student's entire absence MUST be covered by a medical certificate) - Year 10 students have 5 days to submit their 'Illness Misadventure' Appeal upon their return to school after the missed task.
+- Students who do not satisfactorily complete the required class work, homework and assessment tasks will receive an N Determination Warning Letter. - Students with any aspect of their work incomplete will receive a warning letter outlining what they need to do to have satisfactory completion.
+The letter will give the student 2 weeks to complete that outstanding work. - Students who have TWO (2) letters of outstanding work will be considered for an N Determination and hence a Determination of Non-Completion of course. - Students will only receive one (1) warning letter for each task.
+They will then receive a follow- up letter detailing N Determination work that has not been completed.
+It is the student's responsibility to complete that task promptly. - If a student does not complete a task on the due date, their final assessment task will be reduced to zero.

-- The forms should be presented as soon as the need is determined.
+- Year 10 students have 5 days to submit their 'Illness Misadventure' Application upon their return to school after the missed task.
+If a student has a valid reason for a late submission or absence from an assessment task, then they may submit an 'Illness Misadventure' form accompanied by a doctor's certificate (that covers the due date) or relevant other evidence and a parent explanation.
+This will be reviewed by the Deputy Principal/Head Teacher Secondary Studies.
+The student will need to complete that task or an alternate task upon return.
+For hand-in tasks, the Illness Misadventure Application must be accompanied by the hand in task and submitted on the first day of the student's return after their illness.
+(The student's entire absence MUST be covered by a medical certificate) - The forms should be presented as soon as the need is determined.
 This may occur prior to the submission date or on the first available occasion after returning to school.
 Documentation to support the request should be attached to the form.
-It should not be assumed that the request will be successful. - Students absent from an 'in class' task because they are representing the school may be presented with that task at a later date, a replacement task given or an estimated mark awarded. - Students must complete set tasks even though a zero mark may apply.
-Failure to submit a task will result in an N Determination Warning letter being sent home to parents / guardians.
+It should not be assumed that the request will be successful. - Students absent from an 'in-class' task because they are representing the school may be presented with that task at a later date, or an alternate task.
+They will still need to submit an Illness Misadventure Application. - Students must still complete set tasks even though a zero mark may apply.
+Failure to submit or complete a task regardless of an N Determination Warning letter being sent home to parents / guardians will deem that task unresolved. - The Principal is the final arbitrator on any matters that arise regarding the final assessments.
+Where there is a Determination of Non-Completion of course requirements in a mandatory course, the student will not be eligible for the award of Record of School Achievement (ROSA) and may not be eligible to enter the Preliminary (Year 11) course.
+Any mandatory course not satisfactorily completed appears on the student's transcript of results as "Not Completed".
+Any elective course not satisfactorily completed will not appear on the Record of School Achievement (ROSA).